Verstappen Takes Pole In Austria As Hamilton Struggles For Pace - UrduPoint

 "So that's an easy cruise win for Max," he forecast.

-"Maybe we can just try and get ahead of at least Sergio Perez and limit the damage this weekend."
-Hamilton, who signed a new two-year contract extension up to 2023 with Mercedes earlier Saturday, has been urging the Silver Arrows to introduce upgrades to keep pace with Red Bull.
+"Maybe we can just try and get ahead of at least Sergio Perez and limit the damage this weekend." - 'Max is just faster' - Hamilton, who signed a new two-year contract extension up to 2023 with Mercedes earlier Saturday, has been urging the Silver Arrows to introduce upgrades to keep pace with Red Bull.

 "It will be even more of a challenge than last week.
 We continue to lack pace, we tried everything to get more out of the car.